tsgates/arch-wiki-markdown/wiki/AMD_Catalyst.md

 Disable kernel mode setting

+Note:Don't do this if you are using catalyst-utils-pxp or catalyst-total-pxp because intel driver needs it.

 Disabling kernel mode setting is important, as the driver doesn't take advantage of KMS yet.
-If you do not deactivate KMS, your system might freeze when trying to switch to a tty or even when shutting down via your DE.
+If you do not deactivate KMS, your system might freeze when trying to switch to a TTY or even when shutting down via your DE.

 To disable kernel mode setting, add nomodeset to your kernel parameters.
-For example:

--   For GRUB Legacy, edit menu.lst and add nomodeset to the kernel line:

-    kernel /boot/vmlinuz-linux root=/dev/sda1 ro nomodeset

--   For GRUB, edit /etc/default/grub and add nomodeset to
-    GRUB_CMDLINE_LINUX:

-    GRUB_CMDLINE_LINUX="nomodeset"

-Then run, as root:

-    # grub-mkconfig -o /boot/grub/grub.cfg

--   For Syslinux, edit /boot/syslinux/syslinux.cfg and add nomodeset to the APPEND line, e.g.:

-    APPEND root=/dev/sda2 ro nomodeset

 Checking operation